MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ### Option B: Publish using the .pbit file in the deployment package

-This section provides information on how you can use the **Return to Workplace App.pbit** file available in the deployment package to publish the dashboard.
+This section provides information on how you can use the Return to Workplace Leadership and Facility Manager dashboard pbut files file available in the deployment package to publish the dashboards.

+You will need to execute steps 1-9 below for each pbit file.

 1. Run Power BI Desktop, and sign in using your account.